risor-io/risor/docs/index.md

 Tamarin is an embedded scripting language for Go projects.

-At a high level, Tamarin is especially useful for adding user defined functionality to existing Go programs or libraries.
-Almost any feature can be made extensible by integrating Tamarin as a library, since Tamarin scripts can interact with Go structs that already exist in your program.
+By integrating Tamarin into your existing Go program or library, you can add dynamic behavior and scripting without requiring users to recompile your program.

-You may also find that the Tamarin CLI can be handy for miscellaneous scripting tasks, thanks to the self-contained binary Go build.
+You may also find that the Tamarin CLI can be handy for miscellaneous command line scripting tasks, thanks to the simple, single binary Go build and convenient syntax.

 ## Use Cases